j-a-pope/Unua/README.md

 ## Notes / FAQ answers

 - This is built largely as a project to test ideas and concepts, experiment with modern CSS, and as a learning project for myself.
-- This theme is not built using any existing layout/style frameworks, i.e. bootstrap, tabler.
+- This theme is not built using any existing layout/style frameworks, i.e. Bootstrap or Tabler.
+This is by design and will not change.
 - It does not look like and is not intended to look like Huraga (FOSSBilling default client theme).
 - It is currently very incomplete and a work in progress.